rafiedel/ToDoApp/README.md

-# To Do App
+# To Do App 📝

-### Introduction:
+## Introduction 🚀

-*_this mobile app was made for my 2024 Fasilkom UI Ristek MobDev SIG Oprec Assignment_* **_NOTE : At the first launch, users will find sample tasks preloaded into the app.
-Please note that these sample tasks are provided for demonstration purposes._**
+This mobile application was built as an assignment for the 2024 Fasilkom UI Ristek MobDev SIG Oprec.
+At the first launch, users will find sample tasks preloaded into the app.
+Please note that these sample tasks are provided for demonstration purposes.

-## Features:
+## Features ✨

 - **Basic Task Management:**
   - Create, edit, delete, and mark tasks as finished.